koehntopp/discogs/README.md

 - have associated Discogs releases
 - allow for their album names to be generated based on those tags

+## Recent Updates

+### 2024-06-17

+- Move functionality into separate programs, so that they each execute faster

 ## Here's how I use this:
 - For each album, add Discogs (https://www.discogs.com/) tags for the exact release with your favourite tagger (I use https://2manyrobots.com/yate/).
 - (To satify my OCD, I also add MusicBrainz (https://musicbrainz.org/) tags for good measure)
 - Add decent cover art
+- (rsgain easy <directory> to create replay gain tags)
 - Run fixtags.py to normalize tags
 - Run bliss.py to normalize file and folder names, and create MP3 copies for mobile/car use